Young operators turn to social media to revive Tokyo's sento neighborhood bathhouses | The Japan Times

-Younger operators of sento (public bathhouses) in Tokyo are breathing new life into the facilities, which had long helped residents in communities feel refreshed and relaxed.
+Younger operators of sento (public bathhouses) in Tokyo are breathing new life into the facilities, which have long helped residents in communities feel refreshed and relaxed.

 In 2010, Naofumi Kurita, 34, became the third-generation owner of Umeno-yu in Arakawa Ward.
 His first task was to open a Twitter account for the bathhouse.